okta/okta-developer-docs/packages/@okta/vuepress-site/code/dotnet/blazor/index.md

   </li>
 </ul>

-## Integrate with Okta using the hosted Okta Sign-In Widget
+## Integrate with Okta using the Okta-hosted Sign-In Widget

-These SDKs will help you integrate with Okta by redirecting to the Okta Sign In Widget using OpenID Connect (OIDC) client libraries.
+These SDKs help you integrate with Okta by redirecting to the Okta Sign-In Widget using OpenID Connect (OIDC) client libraries.

-[Blazor redirect authentication sample app](https://github.com/okta/samples-blazor) &mdash;  see [Blazor Server-Side Okta-Hosted Login](https://github.com/okta/samples-blazor/tree/master/server-side/okta-hosted-login) for redirect configuration
+[Blazor redirect authentication sample app](https://github.com/okta/samples-blazor): See [Blazor server-side Okta-hosted Login](https://github.com/okta/samples-blazor/tree/master/server-side/okta-hosted-login) for a redirect configuration.

 ## Integrate with Okta using embedded Sign-In Widget and SDKs

-These SDKs will help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.
+These SDKs help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.

 * [Okta Identity Engine .NET SDK](https://github.com/okta/okta-idx-dotnet)
 * [Okta Classic Management SDK for .NET](https://github.com/okta/okta-sdk-dotnet)